 Note that the information regarding the sales offerings of Rakusan designs was never again modified, even after such purchases were no longer available through Foster.

-The Foster booklet is the only source for the exact number of printing impressions needed to complete any specific Rakusan design.
+The Foster booklet is important as the only source for the exact number of printing impressions needed to complete any specific Rakusan design.
 All colored woodblock prints require many different printing impressions to complete the finished designs.
 The more design complexities, colors of ink, and application techniques; the more impressions that are needed.
 The total number of wooden blocks required is usually much smaller than the total number of impressions since different areas of the same wooden block may be reused to print different colored areas on the sheet of paper.
-Also the same raised areas of the blocks may be reused successively to build up the primary colors, bokashi shading, and other special effects, including adhesives for glitter enhancements.
+Also the same raised areas of the blocks are typically reused successively to build up the complex composite colors, bokashi shading, and other special effects, including adhesives for glitter enhancements.